- Wheelchair Accessible Mykonos

 Accessible Beach Hotels

-Family-friendly, easy-going, and easy to navigate, Kamari offers a black pebble beach, a wide variety of restaurants and bars, and a flat, pedestrian beach-front walkway.
+Family-friendly, easy-going, and easy to navigate, Kamari offers a black pebble beach with a mechanical sea access ramp for wheelchair users, a wide variety of restaurants and bars, and a flat, pedestrian beach-front walkway.
 It is located on Santorini’s east coast – the opposite side of the island from the caldera, but only about 25 minutes to Oia by car, so day trips are not difficult.

 - Bellonias Villas – Kamari